 - 3.4 Increases to pay scales and ranges will occur through national pay awards.
 Individual salaries will also be increased annually in line with national pay awards.
 Grades B to F will rise in line with any JNC for Chief Officers national pay award.
-Grade A will be increased in line with the national pay award of the JNC for Local Authority Chief Executives. - 3.5 The pay ranges for all employees are set out in the attached Appendices A and B. - 3.7 The pay ranges for all posts in the Council are determined through job evaluation to ensure fairness and equality.
-In respect of nationally negotiated ranges (Scales 1B to PO10), this is done through the Greater London Provincial Council Job Evaluation Scheme. - 3.8 Each senior executive role will be graded by matching into one of 6 pay grades between A and F. All posts paid on pay grades A to F are evaluated using the Korn Ferry/Hay job evaluation scheme. - 3.9 The Act requires the Council to define its lowest paid employees. - 3.10 The Council's lowest paid workers are defined as those on the lowest spinal column point of the NJC salary scales, which is Scale 1B spine point 1.
-This gives an annual salary of £24,771 based on the April 2022 rates for a standard working week of 36 hours. - 3.11 The Council became an accredited Living Wage Employer in February 2016.
+Grade A will be increased in line with the national pay award of the JNC for Local Authority Chief Executives. - 3.5 The pay ranges for all employees are set out in the attached Appendix 2. - 3.6 The pay ranges for all posts in the Council are determined through job evaluation to ensure fairness and equality.
+In respect of nationally negotiated ranges (Scales 1B to PO10), this is done through the Greater London Provincial Council Job Evaluation Scheme. - 3.7 Each senior executive role will be graded by matching into one of 6 pay grades between A and F. All posts paid on pay grades A to F are evaluated using the Korn Ferry/Hay job evaluation scheme. - 3.8 The Act requires the Council to define its lowest paid employees. - 3.9 The Council's lowest paid workers are defined as those on the lowest spinal column point of the NJC salary scales, which is Scale 1C spine point 2.
+This gives an annual salary of £27,306 based on the April 2023 rates for a standard working week of 36 hours. - 3.10 The Council became an accredited Living Wage Employer in February 2016.
 Under the terms of the Council's accreditation, this means that no directly employed Council employees will earn less than the London Living Wage.
-This includes any directly employed interns or apprentices. - 3.12 Each employee will receive a basic salary as defined by the Council's pay and grading structures commensurate with the level of their duties and responsibilities. - 3.13 Starting salaries within the evaluated grade for the role are determined by reference to market rates and an individual's existing salary. - 3.14 In addition to these annual salaries, the Council can choose to pay extra sums to employees to recognise market pressures or additional work undertaken.
-These may be time limited pay supplements, acting-up allowances or honoraria.
+This includes any directly employed interns or apprentices. - 3.11 Each employee will receive a basic salary as defined by the Council's pay and grading structures commensurate with the level of their duties and responsibilities. - 3.12 Starting salaries within the evaluated grade for the role are determined by reference to market rates and an individual's existing salary.
+The default for starting salaries is on the bottom of the salary band.
+Approval is required, at Assistant Director level to appoint above the bottom of the salary band and only where justification has been provided to recognise market pressures.

-- 3.15 Where market supplements and additional payments for the Head of Paid Service or Statutory and Non-Statutory Chief Officers are considered necessary, they will be time limited to a maximum of two years from their commencement.
-The terms of additional payments (not including relocation expenses) will be agreed by the Assistant Director, People and Talent, including the application of any Market Factor Supplements. - 3.16 Extensions beyond two years will require the approval from the Chief Officer Appointments Committee and will be reported as an exception to the Council's published Pay Policy Statement. - 3.17 As required by the Local Government and Housing Act 1989, the appointment and remuneration of Statutory and Non-Statutory Chief Officers who report directly to the Head of Paid Service (save for interim appointments), is determined by the Council's Members through the Chief Officer Appointments Committee. - 3.18 Arrangements for shared appointments are addressed through Section 113 Agreements of the Local Government Act 1972.
+- 3.13 In addition to these annual salaries, the Council can choose to pay extra sums to employees to recognise market pressures or additional work undertaken.
+These may be time limited pay supplements, acting-up allowances or honoraria. - 3.14 Where market supplements and additional payments for the Head of Paid Service or Statutory and Non-Statutory Chief Officers are considered necessary, they will be time limited to a maximum of two years from their commencement.
+The terms of additional payments (not including relocation expenses) will be agreed by the Assistant Director, People and Talent, including the application of any Market Factor Supplements. - 3.15 Extensions beyond two years will require the approval from the Chief Officer Appointments Committee and will be reported as an exception to the Council's published Pay Policy Statement. - 3.16 As required by the Local Government and Housing Act 1989, the appointment and remuneration of Statutory and Non-Statutory Chief Officers who report directly to the Head of Paid Service (save for interim appointments), is determined by the Council's Members through the Chief Officer Appointments Committee. - 3.17 Arrangements for shared appointments are addressed through Section 113 Agreements of the Local Government Act 1972.